-The patient population suffering from DMD, LGMDs, Pompe disease, CMT 1A and MPS IIIA is small and has not been established with precision.
+The patient population suffering from DMD, LGMDs, CMT 1A and MPS IIIA is small and has not been established with precision.
 If the actual number of patients is smaller than we estimate, our revenue and ability to achieve profitability may be adversely affected.

-DMD, LGMD, Pompe disease, CMT 1A and MPS IIIA are rare, fatal genetic disorders.
+DMD, LGMD, CMT 1A and MPS IIIA are rare, fatal genetic disorders.
 DMD affects an estimated one in approximately every 3,500 to 5,000 males born worldwide, of which up to 13% are estimated to be amenable to exon 51 skipping and up to 8% are estimated to be amenable to exon 53.
 LGMDs as a class affect an estimated range of approximately one in every 14,500 to one in every 123,000 individuals.
-Pompe disease affects an estimated one in approximately every 40,000 individuals.
 CMT is a group of peripheral nerve disorders affecting approximately one in every 2,500 individuals.
 CMT type 1A affects approximately 50,000 patients in the U.S. MPS IIIA affects approximately 1 in 100,000 newborns.
 Our estimates of the size of these patient populations are based on limited number of published studies as well as internal analyses.
 Various factors may decrease the market size of our products and product candidates, including the severity of the disease, patient demographics and the response of patients' immune systems to our products and product candidates.
 If the results of these studies or our analysis of them do not accurately reflect the relevant patient population, our assessment of the market may be inaccurate, making it difficult or impossible for us to meet our revenue goals, or to obtain and maintain profitability.